What's the Difference Between DDP and DAP Incoterms?

 • Provide the licences, permits, and documentation needed for shipping to the pickup location.

-• Ensure that the buyer's goods arrive at the correct country and the proper place for the shipment.
+• Ensure that the buyer's goods arrive at the correct destination.

 • Ensure that lost or damaged cargo is financially covered if the item did not reach the delivery destination.